-Erdogan says Turkey will overcome coronavirus in two-three weeks, school closures extended
+Erdogan says Turkey will overcome coronavirus in two-three weeks; school closures extended

-ANKARA/ISTANBUL (Reuters) - Turkey will overcome the coronavirus outbreak in two to three weeks through good measures, with as little damage as possible, President Tayyip Erdogan said on Wednesday, as Ankara extended the closure of all schools until April 30 over the infection.
+ANKARA/ISTANBUL (Reuters) - Turkey will overcome the coronavirus outbreak in two to three weeks through good measures, with as little damage as possible, President Tayyip Erdogan said on Wednesday, as Ankara extended the closure of all schools until April 30.

-Turkey’s death toll from the coronavirus increased by seven to 44 on Tuesday and the number of confirmed cases rose by 343 to 1,872, after a surge in the first two weeks of the outbreak.
+Turkey’s death toll from the coronavirus jumped by 15 to 59 on Wednesday, and the number of confirmed cases increased by 561 to 2,433.
+Around 33,000 tests have been conducted in Turkey in the two weeks since the beginning of the outbreak.

-In a televised address to the nation, Erdogan said Turkey was prepared for every scenario on the outbreak, and urged Turks to show patience, understanding and support in the process.
+In a televised address to the nation, Erdogan said Turkey was prepared for every scenario on the outbreak and urged Turks to show patience, understanding and support.

 “By breaking the speed of the virus’ spread in two to three weeks, we will get through this period as soon as possible with as little damage as possible,” Erdogan said.